aniketgiriyalkar/PythonAssesment/README.md

 # PythonAssesment
-## Assessment for Software Developer position
+## Assessment for Software Engineer position

 The application asks the user for an input.